 What is a TENS?

 A TENS machine is a small device that uses Transcutaneous Electric Nerve Stimulation to relieve and reduce pain.
 It’s used for many conditions such as arthritis, neck pain, period pain or knee pain.
-Undoubtedly, A TENS machine can help with the pain of contractions during childbirth.
-The recommendation is to use a Maternity TENS unless you have previous experience with general TENS machines.
+With no doubt, a TENS machine can help with the pain of contractions during childbirth too.
+The recommendation is to use a Maternity-specific TENS unless you have previous experience with general TENS machines.

 How does it work?

-The TENS machine I personally used during my labour was the Maternity Obi TENS from Babycare TENS on Amazon.
+The TENS machine I personally used during my labour was the Maternity Obi TENS from Babycare TENS (you can get in on Amazon or on the BabyCareTens.com website).
 I cannot recommend it enough.
 I actually lent my own TENS to two very close friends for their labours in the past year.
 Below I explain more about this amazing Maternity TENS in case you decide to give it a go.